Principal - Mr. Jason Landherr 467-6002

 Senior Prom - Saturday, May 6th

-Senior Award Night - Thursday, May 11th
+Senior Award Night - Tuesday, May 9th (NEW DATE)

 Graduation, Sunday, June 4th